-New cookbook reflects mushroom mania, but not foraging’s full community
+New cookbook reflects mushroom mania but not foraging’s full community

 Over email, she relayed that she chose to feature them in her contribution to the cookbook because she admires their “good hardy” flavor that, unlike more delicate chanterelles or morels, can’t be overpowered by emboldening ingredients such as garlic, onion or sherry.
 She combines them with the fortified wine, along with heavy cream, and serves them on toast.

-When Olga Katic was a toddler, she picked some mushrooms in the field beyond her family’s house in Bosnia, and after she ate them her mother stuck a spoon down her throat, so she’d vomit them, just in case.
+When Olga Katic was a toddler, she picked some mushrooms in the field beyond her family’s house in Bosnia, and after she ate them her mother stuck a spoon down her throat, so she would vomit them, just in case.
 Katic was not deterred.
 She spent the rest of her childhood chasing porcini and morels.
 Forty years later, at age 44, she lives in South Carolina, where she founded a mushroom farm with her husband.
 She’s most excited about the cookbook’s recipes — hers is one for duck eggs with mushrooms — and its photographs, taken by Evan Sung.
 Though fungi have become her profession, she hasn’t lost her love for tracking them.
 “It still feels like a hobby,” she said via email.
 “It is the factor of surprise, the glee that overcomes you when you see a specific mushroom you are looking for, or not looking for.
 I am giggling while I write it.”

 An enthusiastic participant in SCUMS (the South Carolina Upstate Mycological Society), Katic also created a mushroom club for women because, she wrote, “over time being in this business, I was seeing that there was not enough support for us women in the field.
 And I wanted to create a space where we could support each other.”
-She’s noticed plenty of female mushroom hunters — foray leaders, identification experts, authors and teachers — but not many cultivators or entrepreneurs.
-“I am seeing that women just don’t have as much courage, maybe, because we are overshadowed, or rather looked at as inferior,” she said, emphasizing that this had been her experience; she couldn’t speak for everyone.
+She has noticed plenty of female mushroom hunters — foray leaders, identification experts, authors and teachers — but not many cultivators or entrepreneurs.
+“I am seeing that women just don’t have as much courage, maybe, because we are overshadowed, or rather looked at as inferior,” she said, emphasizing that this had been her experience and that she couldn’t speak for everyone.

 She wasn’t speaking for Alexis Nikole Nelson, 29.
 The longtime forager from Columbus hasn’t seen many women out and about on the mushroom gathering circuit.
 She pronounced the country’s regional mushroom clubs “very male, very White,” repeating the phrase twice for effect.
 “Mycological societies and forays scare the crap out of me.
 I’ve done, like, one, and I was like, this maybe is not the group setting that I am built to be doing this with,” she said.
-“That has been my experience both with a single in-person foray and in just being in the Facebook groups for a lot of these fungi groups as well.”
+“That has been my experience both with a single in-person foray and in just being in the Facebook groups for a lot of these fungi groups, as well.”
 If you start looking beyond mushrooms into the Facebook groups for foraging, in general, she has found a little more gender diversity.
 “But I still don’t see it getting that diverse in terms of race, which is pretty heartbreaking.”

-The latter lack of diversity is the primary reason Nelson named herself @BlackForager on her Instagram account; that’s also the bio line she chose for her TikTok account, which has 3.3 million followers.
+The latter lack of diversity is the primary reason Nelson named herself @BlackForager on her Instagram account; that’s also the bio line she chose for her TikTok account, which has more than 3.3 million followers.
 When she began researching foraging and seeking out those who share her practice online, she was greeted with that White, male demographic, one that clearly didn’t include her.
 “I just really wanted people to know, they were learning from my page, they were getting that information from a woman who is Black,” she said.
 Her hope is that her content reassures anyone else who felt left out of the foraging crowd “that their interest in this space is valid, and is also worth celebrating and that they are welcome at this table.”

 She is not among the community featured in the “Fantastic Fungi” cookbook.
 If you follow her work, you can begin to make sense of the fact that you might be hard-pressed to find Black contributors to projects like this.
 (While Bone stated, via email, that although “she wasn’t privy to anyone’s racial identity until the publishing party, unless they mentioned it, or their name implied as much,” she couldn’t think of any Black or Indigenous contributors at the moment.
 But, she added, “that doesn’t mean there were none.”)